hernantz/blog/content/its-the-competition-stupid.md

 Jarod Kintz

-Using mantras like seize the means of production, let the free market solve the problem, education should be free, etc are hollow and vague, without proper context, hypotesis and facts.

 Open cities project?
 Search for committed suicide because socialism had arrived.
 As John Hick once stated, God allows suffering, by creating us "imperfect and immature", so